For further articles on these topics:

-I am going to clue you guys in on a little secret: Here at WYG, we talk about grief and loss.
+I will clue you guys in on a little secret: Here at WYG, we talk about grief and loss.
 A lot.
 In the rest of our society?
-Not so much . . .
+Not so much.

 Chelsea talks about the loss of her brother and her mother.
 She opens up about the difficulties of her grief first as a child, then later about losing her mother and saying goodbye.
 We are sure it wasn’t an easy topic to talk about on national TV, but we are so glad she did.